umaarov/goat-dev/README.md

 ### [Live Demo: goat.uz](https://www.goat.uz)

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-support%20us-orange?style=for-the-badge&logo=buy-me-a-coffee)](https://www.buymeacoffee.com/umarov)

-**GOAT** is a sophisticated social debate application built on the **Laravel 12** framework.
-It's engineered from the ground up to provide a feature-rich, scalable, and secure environment for intelligent, user-driven discussions.
-The platform's architecture leverages modern design patterns and integrates cutting-edge technologies, including AI for content moderation and real-time 3D graphics for a uniquely engaging user experience.
+**GOAT** is a hyper-performance, feature-rich social debate application engineered on **Laravel 12**.
+Designed for scalability and security, it provides a robust platform for intelligent, user-driven discussions.
+The architecture leverages a modern, containerized stack with **Docker** and **FrankenPHP**, and integrates a suite of cutting-edge technologies, including a hybrid AI strategy for content moderation and generation, and a high-fidelity real-time 3D engine for a uniquely engaging user experience.

 ---